johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 Navigate to the /usr/local/bin directory:
 On a Linux system, this is typically where you would store programs and scripts that you create.
 Your raspberry pi will look in this directory when commands are typed into the console.
+The advantage is that you don't need to type the full pathname or be in that directory when executing the command.
 Execute the following command:
 `cd /usr/local/bin`